quickpod/OpenWebUI/README.md

 # Guide

 > [!NOTE]
-> Although it's not reccomended, Ollama supports running CPU-Only without GPU Acceleration.
+> Ollama supports running CPU-Only without GPU Acceleration, although it is slower.
 Use this guide but just with the OpenWebUI-CPU template.

 ## Create Your Pod